-For instance, in New England, there’s a tendency for the regulators to see colonial architecture and design details as the standard for the preservation of historic structures.
-Preserving and protecting a 1930’s Art Deco garage, no matter how authentic, simply evokes the wrong history in the eyes of these commission members.
+For instance, in New England, there's a tendency for regulators to see colonial architecture and design details as the standard for the preservation of historic structures.
+Preserving and protecting a 1930's Art Deco garage, no matter how authentic, simply evokes the wrong history in the eyes of these commission members.

 Most state and local authorities prefer to see historic structures restored rather than deteriorate to the point where they can't be rehabilitated and must be torn down.
 A thoughtfully conceived and historically accurate renovation plan will usually carry the day with a local regulatory authority that cares deeply about the ongoing restoration and preservation of the history of its town or city.